mirakc/mirakc/docs/config.md

 ## onair-program-trackers

-Definitions of On-Air TV program trackers which can be used for tracking the current and next TV programs of a particular service.
+Definitions of on-air TV program trackers which can be used for tracking the current and next TV programs of a particular service.

 At this point, the following trackers are available: